 SPORTS/FINE ARTS/MUSIC: Each year there is added growth to what is available to homeschoolers.
 In our little area of York County we have homeschool dedicated groups for football, cheerleading, track, cross country, multiple fine arts programs, band, orchestra, choir, and I am certainly missing many smaller groups.
 More information

 DANCES/PROM/GRADUATION: There are groups across the state that offer all of these events with as much glamour and preparation as any traditional school.
 Check out your local FB pages, support groups, and smaller groups.
-Faithful Scholars will be offering their first ever class of 2020 graduation ceremony!!
+Faithful Scholars was one of the few successful ceremonies of 2020!!
 Contact Katie@faithfulscholars.com to join our ceremony.
 This is open to all home school graduating seniors regardless of membership.

-I often think of homeschooling a child as choosing to teach him/her how to swim rather than handing him/her over to a team of professional swim instructors.
-Those not familiar with home education jump to the conclusion that we set out to toss our beloved child into the deep end while we, ourselves, may be barely comfortable in the water.
+I often think of homeschooling a child as choosing to teach him/her how to swim rather than handing him/her over to a team of UN-invested instructors.
+Those not familiar with home education jump to the conclusion that our plan/ability is to toss our beloved child into the deep end while we, ourselves, may be barely comfortable in water.

-What is not considered is the investment we have in the endeavor.
-What we have to lose should we fail.
+The investment we have in any endeavor involving our children— What we have to lose should we fail.
 The gravity of the decision that assures that we will succeed or we will choose another option.
 Failure is not an option.

-What is not considered is that we can teach ourselves how to swim alongside our child.
-Starting out in the shallow end, becoming thoroughly comfortable, mastering each stroke, going further to teach drown proofing, CPR, 1st aide, and concluding the lessons once our child is able to teach another person all that he/she has learned, is able to save another, and is able to bring back to life…..all with a good and kind attitude of wanting to better the world rather than simply get by.
+We can teach ourselves how to swim alongside our child.
+Starting out in the shallow end, becoming thoroughly comfortable, mastering each stroke, going further to teach drown proofing, CPR, 1st aide, and concluding the lessons once our child is able to teach another person all that he/she has learned; is able to save another; and is able to bring back to life; …..all with a good and kind attitude of wanting to better the world rather than simply get through our days.

-Back To School: Public schools have more trouble placing children entering from homeschool due to the lack of a paper trail.
-Faithful Scholars helps with this through our ability to create K-12 transcripts, letters of approval along with having very good relationships with our public school systems.
-Our paperwork makes it easier for children to move between home and traditional settings, but the issue is not about academic preparedness.
+Back To School: Public schools have more trouble placing children entering from homeschool due to the lack of a paper trail and not due to your ability as a parent to impart the needed academic lessons.
+Faithful Scholars helps with this through our ability to create K-12 transcripts, letters of approval and with having built wonderful relationships with our public school systems.
+Faithful Scholars’ paperwork makes it easier for children to move between home and traditional settings.
 Helpful article by The Homeschool Mom

-We help children attend brick/mortar school who have never had a foreign language, studied beyond basic science, advanced into world history, or feel they have a solid basis on maths.
-Each year we see these children succeed academically.
-Often these children will return to homeschool but rarely because they could not keep up with the academic expecations.
+We help children attend brick/mortar school who have never had a foreign language, studied beyond basic science, advanced into world history, or feel they have a solid basis in maths.
+Each year we see these children succeed academically because they have been taught HOW to learn rather than WHAT to learn.